ovh/docs/pages/bare_metal_cloud/dedicated_servers/rcw-changing-admin-password-on-windows/guide.en-gb.md

 > [!warning]
 >
-> This guide is not compatible with the `WinPE Rescue` mode.
+> This guide is not applicable to the legacy `WinPE Rescue` mode.
-> Read [this guide](/pages/bare_metal_cloud/dedicated_servers/changing-admin-password-on-windows) if you are using the `WinPe Rescue` mode.
 >
+> Follow [this guide](/pages/bare_metal_cloud/dedicated_servers/changing-admin-password-on-windows) instead when using the `WinPE Rescue` mode in the OVHcloud Control Panel.

 ## Instructions

-### Step 1 - Rebooting the server into rescue mode <a name="step1"></a>
+### Step 1 - Reboot the server into rescue mode <a name="step1"></a>

 The system has to be started in __*Windows customer rescue system*__ before the admin password can be changed.

 For detailed instructions, please refer to the [rescue mode guide](/pages/bare_metal_cloud/dedicated_servers/rescue-customer-windows).

-### Step 2 - Clearing the current password <a name="step2"></a>
+### Step 2 - Clear the current password <a name="step2"></a>

 Connect to your server in Remote Desktop using the credentials provided by email.

-Please note that the user name for the rescue is `Administrator`.
+Please note that the user name for the rescue mode is `Administrator`.

-- If you server uses software RAID on your Windows disk, you have to import your Windows local disk to be able to access it: follow the instructions of the section [A) Importing your local Windows disk](#sectionA).
+- If you server uses software RAID on your Windows disk, you have to import your Windows local disk to be able to access it: Follow the instructions of the section [A) Importing your local Windows disk](#sectionA).
-- If you server does not use software RAID on your Windows disk, you should be able to access directly access the local Windows disk as explained in the section [B) Resetting the pasword ](#sectionB).
+- If you server does not use software RAID on your Windows disk, you should be able to directly access the local Windows disk as explained in the section [B) Resetting the pasword](#sectionB).

 #### A) Importing your local Windows disk <a name="sectionA"></a>